Manupati-Suresh/rag_agent_100/README.md

 ## Features

 - 🔍 **Semantic Search**: Uses sentence transformers for meaningful document retrieval
+- 🤖 **AI-Powered Generation**: Integrated with Google Gemini 2.5 Flash for intelligent responses
+- 💬 **Conversational AI**: Chat with your documents using natural language
+- ❓ **Question Answering**: Get specific answers from your document collection
+- 📄 **AI Summaries**: Generate comprehensive summaries of document topics
 - 🎯 **Smart Highlighting**: Shows only relevant excerpts with keyword highlighting
 - 📚 **Permanent Storage**: Automatically saves up to 100 documents with persistent storage
 - 📁 **File Browser**: Browse and select documents from your computer